paninski-lab/yass/README.rst

 Reference
 ---------

+A new manuscript will be available shortly.
+The older version can be found here:

 Lee, J. et al. (2017).
 YASS: Yet another spike sorter.
 Neural Information Processing Systems.
 Available in biorxiv: https://www.biorxiv.org/content/early/2017/06/19/151928